Last updated: September 2025

 My nails have never been the strongest, but they weren’t that bad.
 However, every time I got acrylic, dip powder, or even gel, my nails were very weak and twice as likely to break… it took them a month after getting the powder removed to heal and get to how they were before.

-If you’re dealing with seriously fragile nails or went through cancer treatment and are looking for nail care tips, here’s everything I did to grow and strengthen my nails naturally.
+If you’re dealing with seriously fragile nails or have gone through cancer treatment and are looking for nail care tips, here’s everything I did to grow and strengthen my nails naturally.

 Dip Powder Dehydrates Nails